Waterfowl

 • Movements indicating difficulty flying

-• Fish hooks on their body
+• Fish hooks on its body

 • Trapped movement beneath a fishing line